Medicare Safety Net

-Medicare calculates how much you are out of pocket each calendar year, from 1 January to 31 December.
-They calculate the difference between what the doctor charges you and what you can normally claim back from Medicare.
+Medicare calculates how much you are out of pocket each calendar year (the difference between what the doctor charges you and what you can normally claim back from Medicare).

-When you spend above a certain threshold, you will be able to claim higher benefits from Medicare.
+When your out-of-pocket expenses go above a certain threshold, you will be able to claim higher benefits from Medicare.
 The more you spend, the more you can claim back.

 If you qualify for the Medicare Safety Net as a family, everyone's costs are combined so you reach the threshold sooner.
 Medicare will tell you when your family gets close to the threshold.
 You will then need to confirm your family members.

 Different thresholds apply depending on your circumstances.
-You can find out which threshold applies to you on the Department of Human Services website.
+You can find out which threshold applies to you on the Services Australia website.

 Registering for the Medicare Safety Net

-If you're single, you don't need to do anything.
+If you are single, you do not need to do anything.
 You will automatically receive the Medicare Safety Net when you have spent over the threshold.